the-first-elder/BottleBrain/README.md

 >    use Default Dapp Address <br/>
 >    select string encoding and input `example request stated above` as requested string

+## Result

+A payload is generated in hexadecimal but reads on a scale of 1 - 10 measuring from bad to good

 ## Contributing